quirozfm/Factors-Influencing-Beef-Production-and-Value-at-Slaughter-Markets/README.md

 significant relationship between the dependent variable (Beef_Value_SlaughterMarket) and the predictor variables.
 The F-value of 11.297 indicates that the model is a good fit to the data, as it is significantly different from a model with no predictors.

+## Coefficients:

-Coefficients: The coefficients table provides information about the relationship between each predictor variable and the dependent variable (Beef_Value_SlaughterMarket).
+The coefficients table provides information about the relationship between each predictor variable and the dependent variable (Beef_Value_SlaughterMarket).

-BeefConsumption_US: The coefficient is -6.592, with a p-value of <0.001, indicating a significant negative relationship between BeefConsumption_US and Beef_Value_SlaughterMarket.
-As BeefConsumption_US increases by 1 unit, the Beef_Value_SlaughterMarket decreases by 6.592 units, holding other variables constant.
+    -   BeefConsumption_US: The coefficient is -6.592, with a p-value of <0.001, indicating a significant negative relationship between BeefConsumption_US and Beef_Value_SlaughterMarket.
+As BeefConsumption_US increases
+        by 1 unit, the Beef_Value_SlaughterMarket decreases by 6.592 units, holding other variables constant.

-Barley: The coefficient is -0.001, with a p-value of 0.165, indicating no significant relationship between Barley and Beef_Value_SlaughterMarket.
+    -   Barley: The coefficient is -0.001, with a p-value of 0.165, indicating no significant relationship between Barley and Beef_Value_SlaughterMarket.

-Sorghum: The coefficient is 0.000, with a p-value of 0.325, indicating no significant relationship between Sorghum and Beef_Value_SlaughterMarket.
+    -   Sorghum: The coefficient is 0.000, with a p-value of 0.325, indicating no significant relationship between Sorghum and Beef_Value_SlaughterMarket.

-SoyaBeans: The coefficient is 0.003, with a p-value of <0.001, indicating a significant positive relationship between SoyaBeans and Beef_Value_SlaughterMarket.
+    -   SoyaBeans: The coefficient is 0.003, with a p-value of <0.001, indicating a significant positive relationship between SoyaBeans and Beef_Value_SlaughterMarket.
 As SoyaBeans increases by 1 unit, the Beef_Value_SlaughterMarket increases by 0.003 units, holding other variables constant.

-#plots
+#plots00000000000000000000

 ### Regression – No Precipitation, No Avg Temperature, No Beef Production, No Maize, No Sorghum

+## Model Summary:

-Model Summary: The model summary indicates that the adjusted R-squared is 0.745, which means that approximately 74.5% of the variability in the Beef_Value_SlaughterMarket can be explained by the model with the given predictor variables (BeefConsumption_US, Barley, and SoyaBeans).
+The model summary indicates that the adjusted R-squared is 0.745, which means that approximately 74.5% of the variability in the Beef_Value_SlaughterMarket can be explained by the model with the given predictor variables (BeefConsumption_US, Barley, and SoyaBeans).
 The model's standard error of the estimate is 6.18394, which reflects the average distance that the observed values fall from the regression line.

+## ANOVA:

-ANOVA: The ANOVA table shows that the model is statistically significant at a <0.001 level.
+The ANOVA table shows that the model is statistically significant at a <0.001 level.
 This means that there is a significant relationship between the dependent variable (Beef_Value_SlaughterMarket) and the predictor variables.
 The F-value of 19.547 indicates that the model is a good fit to the data, as it is significantly different from a model with no predictors.

+## Coefficients:

-Coefficients: The coefficients table provides information about the relationship between each predictor variable and the dependent variable (Beef_Value_SlaughterMarket).
+The coefficients table provides information about the relationship between each predictor variable and the dependent variable (Beef_Value_SlaughterMarket).

-BeefConsumption_US: The coefficient is -7.055, with a p-value of <0.001, indicating a significant negative relationship between BeefConsumption_US and Beef_Value_SlaughterMarket.
+    -   BeefConsumption_US: The coefficient is -7.055, with a p-value of <0.001, indicating a significant negative relationship between BeefConsumption_US and Beef_Value_SlaughterMarket.
 As BeefConsumption_US increases by 1 unit, the Beef_Value_SlaughterMarket decreases by 7.055 units, holding other variables constant.

-Barley: The coefficient is -0.001, with a p-value of 0.082, indicating no significant relationship between Barley and Beef_Value_SlaughterMarket.
+    -   Barley: The coefficient is -0.001, with a p-value of 0.082, indicating no significant relationship between Barley and Beef_Value_SlaughterMarket.
- 24

-24
-SoyaBeans: The coefficient is 0.003, with a p-value of <0.001, indicating a significant positive relationship between SoyaBeans and Beef_Value_SlaughterMarket.
+    -   SoyaBeans: The coefficient is 0.003, with a p-value of <0.001, indicating a significant positive relationship between SoyaBeans and Beef_Value_SlaughterMarket.
 As SoyaBeans increases by 1 unit, the Beef_Value_SlaughterMarket increases by 0.003 units, holding other variables constant.

 #plots

-### Regression – No Precipitation, No Avg Temperature, No Beef Production, No Maize, No
-Sorghum, No Barley
+### Regression – No Precipitation, No Avg Temperature, No Beef Production, No Maize, No Sorghum, No Barley

+## Model Summary:

-Model Summary: The model summary indicates that the adjusted R-squared is 0.709, which means that approximately 70.9% of the variability in the Beef_Value_SlaughterMarket can be explained by the model with the given predictor variables (BeefConsumption_US and SoyaBeans).
+The model summary indicates that the adjusted R-squared is 0.709, which means that approximately 70.9% of the variability in the Beef_Value_SlaughterMarket can be explained by the model with the given predictor variables (BeefConsumption_US and SoyaBeans).
 The model's standard error of the estimate is 6.61327, which reflects the average distance that the observed values fall from the regression line.

+## ANOVA:

-ANOVA: The ANOVA table shows that the model is statistically significant at a <0.001 level.
+The ANOVA table shows that the model is statistically significant at a <0.001 level.
 This means that there is a significant relationship between the dependent variable (Beef_Value_SlaughterMarket) and the predictor variables.
 The F-value of 24.132 indicates that the model is a good fit to the data, as it is significantly different from a model with no predictors.

+## Coefficients:

-Coefficients: The coefficients table provides information about the relationship between each predictor variable and the dependent variable (Beef_Value_SlaughterMarket).
+The coefficients table provides information about the relationship between each predictor variable and the dependent variable (Beef_Value_SlaughterMarket).

-BeefConsumption_US: The coefficient is -5.840, with a p-value of <0.001, indicating a significant negative relationship between BeefConsumption_US and Beef_Value_SlaughterMarket.
+    -   BeefConsumption_US: The coefficient is -5.840, with a p-value of <0.001, indicating a significant negative relationship between BeefConsumption_US and Beef_Value_SlaughterMarket.
 As BeefConsumption_US increases by 1 unit, the Beef_Value_SlaughterMarket decreases by 5.840 units, holding other variables constant.

-SoyaBeans: The coefficient is 0.002, with a p-value of <0.001, indicating a significant positive relationship between SoyaBeans and Beef_Value_SlaughterMarket.
+    -   SoyaBeans: The coefficient is 0.002, with a p-value of <0.001, indicating a significant positive relationship between SoyaBeans and Beef_Value_SlaughterMarket.
 As SoyaBeans increases by 1 unit, the Beef_Value_SlaughterMarket increases by 0.002 units, holding other variables constant.

 This simplified model with only significant variables (BeefConsumption_US and SoyaBeans) explains about 70.9% of the variability in the Beef_Value_SlaughterMarket.